Richard Wolfe: Sexual assault

 On 9 March 2015, he pleaded guilty to one count of sexual assault and one count of assault with a deadly weapon.
 Owing to the dangers of attacks from rival gang members and for committing sexual assault, Wolfe was held in solitary confinement, causing him to suffer from severe depression, which contributed to his death from a heart-attack at the age of 40 on 27 May 2016.
 Wolfe asked a number of times to be taken out of solitary confinement, saying that being alone in his cell nearly all the time for months on end was deeply depressing.
 The journalist Paul Wiecek whose interview with Wolfe in 1994 made him famous wrote in 2016 against the glorification of Wolfe as a hero.
 Wiecek wrote:

+the Wolfe legend only continues to grow as authors, journalists, filmmakers and academics continue to try to attach some broader sociological — even anthropological — significance to the Wolfes and the Indian Posse.
+In that world, these young gentlemen weren't in a gang but rather in a "surrogate family."
+Their drug trafficking was simply the manifestation of generations of resentment towards a country that had marginalized their people.
+And the pimping?
+Residential schools, I guess.
+It is the worst kind of historical revisionism.
+It is an insult to aboriginal people everywhere.
+But it is also exactly the kind of stuff that sounds good over a chilled glass of Chardonnay in a café with your fellow intellectuals.
+Listen, I was there at the time — Richard Wolfe was no Malcolm X and the Indian Posse weren't the Black Panthers...Wolfe and his brother were smarter than those idiots, but the idea of the Wolfes as either a fulsome expression of the alienation of indigenous peoples and/or criminal masterminds is an intellectual dishonesty of the highest order.
+The Wolfes were just thugs, and not particularly sophisticated ones at that.